 Expungement of a Misdemeanor Conviction

-Don’t let an Oklahoma misdemeanor conviction hold you back anymore.
-We can help get your misdemeanor conviction off of your background check and free you from your past!
+Do not let an Oklahoma misdemeanor conviction hold you back any longer.
+We can help get your misdemeanor conviction off of your background check and free you from the past!
 Suspended sentences are “convictions” which may qualify for an expungement under Section 18.
-The new law changes the time required to wait to seek expungement.
-Because the new law allows you to expunge a misdemeanor conviction in five years instead of ten, more people are eligible than ever before.
+The new law changes the waiting time requirements for expungement.
+As a result, a misdemeanor conviction may be expunged in five years instead waiting ten.
+Additionally, more people than ever are eligible for expungement.

 EXPUNGE A MISDEMEANOR CONVICTION

 There are a few requirements your case must fulfill before you are eligible to expunge your Oklahoma misdemeanor conviction.
 First, the fine must be less than $501.00 without a suspended sentence or a term of imprisonment.
 Second, you must have paid your fines and have no felony convictions and have no felony or misdemeanor charges pending.
 Due to the new law, there is NO WAITING PERIOD if the only punishment was a fine under $501.

 Our expungement attorneys walk you through every step of the process.
 In addition, we will keep you informed and do everything we can to help you avoid going to court unnecessarily.